Violent Crimes (song): Commercial performance

 "Violent Crimes" managed to chart in a total of nine countries worldwide.
 The song performed best in the United States, entering the US Billboard Hot 100 at number 27, following the release of Ye.
 An entry position of number 14 was attained by the song on the US Streaming Songs chart, with 23.6 million streams being logged.
 On June 28, 2021, "Violent Crimes" was certified platinum by the Recording Industry Association of America (RIAA) for pushing 1,000,000 certified units in the US.
 By doing so, it joined "Ghost Town" as one of the two non-singles from Ye to achieve this certification in the country.

 On the Canadian Hot 100, the song debuted at number 30.
 It also managed to reach the top 40 in Ireland and Australia, charting at number 33 and 40 on the Irish Singles Chart and the ARIA Singles Chart, respectively.
 The song entered at number 56 on Slovakia's Singles Digitál Top 100, while it reached a similar position of number 57 on the Portuguese Singles Chart.
 It debuted at number 59 on the Greece International Digital Singles chart.
-On November 12, 2021, "Violent Crimes" was awarded a silver certification by the British Phonographic Industry (BPI) for shelving 200,000 units in the United Kingdom.
+On January 24, 2025, "Violent Crimes" was awarded a platinum certification by the British Phonographic Industry (BPI) for shelving 600,000 units in the United Kingdom.